 Face Washer / Wash Cloth- A soft washcloth is great for cleaning your baby’s face and skin.
 Also perfect for feeding, nappy changes and any other time your baby makes a little mess.

 Baby Soap- For the first few months we used water to bath our daughter.
 When she was a little older, around 6 months we started using the Johnson and Johnson baby bath soap.

-Baby Wipes- One of the first things to buy and to pack in your nappy bag.
+Baby Wipes- One of the first things to buy and to pack in your bag.
 Perfect for cleaning your babies bottom and virtually everything else.
 Supermarket brand wipes will do just fine and come in small sizes ideal for your handbag.

-Baby Monitor- These are available in a large range from a budget monitor through to the deluxe unit which comes complete with sensors and video camera.
+Baby Monitor- These are available in a large range from a budget monitor through to the deluxe unit which comes complete with sensor and video camera.
 This is definitely a choice depending on budget and requirements.

 Rocking Chair- Personality for us this was one of the most practical items we purchased.
-From using it to breastfeeding at the start to rocking our daughter to sleep there wouldn’t have been a day where we didn’t use it.
+From using it to breastfeeding at the start of rocking our daughter to sleep there wouldn’t have been a day where we didn’t use it.